 The Ludvig Pavlovic unit, named after a slain Croatian nationalist of the same name, was known for carrying out what they called ”special missions’ or ”cleaning up”.
 This often translated to the unit donning balaclavas, entering villages, and committing horrendous crimes and ethnic cleansing against the local civilian populations.

 Arklöv’s actions with the unit are detailed in his personal diary he kept during the war.
-He himself detailed how he would throw grenades into civilian homes before spraying bullets into anyone who survived the blast, often blasting extreme heavy metal whilst doing so.
-According to Swedish journalist Magnus Sandelin, one of the only people to have seen the diary, other pages are covered with nazi icons and another is a phrase sheet of local insults in Serb-Croat that he learned in order to humiliate his victims.
+He himself detailed how he would throw grenades into civilian homes before spraying bullets into anyone who survived the detonation, often blasting extreme heavy metal whilst doing so.
+According to Swedish journalist Magnus Sandelin, who is one of the only people to have seen the diary, other pages are covered with nazi icons and another is a phrase sheet of local insults in Serb-Croat that he learned in order to humiliate his victims.
 Arklöv also noted down his sadistic thoughts such as ”the murder of Bosniak Muslims was almost as good as an orgasm”.

 Throughout the war in Bosnia, concentration camps reminiscent of WW2 were a grim feature of the conflict.
-Arklöv, dressed in a black Fascist uniform was active in such camps in places like Gabela, Dretelj, and Grabovina.
+Arklöv, often dressed in a black Fascist uniform was active in such camps situated in Gabela, Dretelj, and Grabovina.
 At such godforsaken places, he was accused of a string of heinous crimes.
 Amongst them was torturing pregnant Bosniak women, whipping captive prisoners with a Waffen-SS belt, and viscously beating others until their arms and legs broke.
 One witness claimed that Arklöv demanded a captive Bosniak woman say “Allahu akbar” before he shoved his Kalashnikov into her mouth.